 Post-MBBS Career Path — Return on Management Quota Investment

 The primary concern about management quota MBBS is the high cost.
 Understanding the return on investment (ROI) helps make a data-driven decision.
-India faces a severe doctor shortage — 1 doctor per 1,456 people against WHO recommended 1:1,000 — making MBBS one of the most valuable professional degrees available.
+India still faces a doctor shortage relative to the WHO-referenced benchmark of roughly 1 doctor per 1,000 people — making MBBS one of the most valuable professional degrees available.

 Career Stage